Master Personal Finance with Notion: Create a Powerful Debt Reduction and Financial Goals Tracker

 1. Define specific financial goals such as:

-• Saving a specific amount of money.
+• Saving a specific sum of money.

 1. Write these goals on your Personal Finance Tracker page for quick reference.